Pull (Winger album)

 Pull is the third studio album by American rock band Winger.
 The album was released in 1993 by Atlantic Records.

-It was produced by Mike Shipley on a considerable budget and marked a significant change in Winger's sound, eschewing their glam metal anthems prevalent in their first two albums for a harder and more aggressive style of music with a good dose of socio-political leanings on tracks like "Blind Revolution Mad", "In for the Kill" and "Who's the One".
-The material was also less commercial and radio-friendly, evident especially in the track "Junkyard Dog (Tears on Stone)" incorporating contemporary heavy metal and progressive elements and clocking in at 6:54.
+Replacing Beau Hill, Kip Winger took the production reins with the help of Mike Shipley, who had previously worked on Def Leppard's 1992 album, Adrenalize.
+With Winger and Shipley at the helm, the album's production was on a considerable budget and marked a significant change in Winger's sound, eschewing their glam metal anthems prevalent in their first two albums for a harder and more aggressive style of music with socio-political leanings on tracks like "Blind Revolution Mad", "In for the Kill" and "Who's the One".

-The album is often regarded as the favourite among the group's fans, but in terms of sales figures the album was not as successful as the two first albums, peaking at #83 on Billboard's Album chart.
+In terms of sales figures the album was not as successful as the two first albums, peaking at #83 on Billboard's Album chart.
 However, the lead single "Down Incognito" reached #15 on the Mainstream rock Billboard chart.

-Pull was recorded by Winger as a trio, as guitarist/keyboardist Paul Taylor left the band after the In the Heart of the Young tour in 1992.
+Winger recorded Pull as a trio, as guitarist/keyboardist Paul Taylor left the band after the In the Heart of the Young tour in 1992.
+The group disbanded in less than a year after the album’s release, yet they would reform again in 2001.

 A bonus track called "Hell to Pay" was available on the Japanese version of the album.
 This track is also included on the 2001 compilation The Very Best of Winger.

+At ProgPower 2024, Winger performed the album in its entirety.